 Until recently, nurture has provided the dominant narrative and therapeutic psychiatry has been the authoritative discipline for helping people understand their behavior.
 But relatively recent breakthroughs in science and medicine shifted mainstream opinion toward nature as the new reigning narrative for explaining behavior.

 The new authority in behavioral science is now a big business merger of biopsychology, pharmacology, medicine, and the insurance industry.
-But the merging of big business and behavioral research is a slippery and potentially harmful arrangement.
-If profit-driven interests occupy a controlling piece of the narrative, the losers in this arrangement will likely be counselees and patients.
+However, the merger of big business and behavioral research is a slippery arrangement.
+The teams have grown as a result of these mergers.
+Because it is difficult to manage large teams manually, businesses have opted to use software to track their progress.
+Hence, according to the leaders “okrs and your team workflow will go hand in hand”.
+The methodology assists in breaking down the company’s larger goal into short objectives that are tied to specific results.
+This not only helps team members clarify their doubts but also aids in the formation of a team.
+Even though the software has helped the businesses (like counseling) along with the customers but still, if profit-driven interests occupy a controlling piece of the narrative, the losers in this arrangement will likely be counselees and patients only.
 I realize that this is not easily solved but it ought to be an issue receiving more focus and discussion.

 Human beings are more complicated than narratives of nurture and nature.
 Each dimension offers important considerations but neither should be permitted to exclude the other.
 More objective efforts are also needed in working toward a holistic narrative for helping people to understand themselves and their problems.